 - The Snort rules for the ICAS protocols are just as relevant now as they were when they were created

-A great editorial written by a fellow namedon why privacy really does matter, even if you think you have nothing to hide.
-This is a very relevant topic right now due to the threat that everyone’s privacy is under as our lives become more and more digital.
+A great editorial written by a fellow named Jacques Mattheij on why privacy really does matter, even if you think you have nothing to hide.
+This is a very relevant topic right now due to the threat that everyone's privacy is under as our lives become more and more digital.

 Disclaimer: The opinions and information expressed in this blog article are my own and not necessarily those of Cisco Systems.